A Model Predictive Capture Point Control Framework for Robust Humanoid Balancing via Ankle, Hip, and Stepping Strategies: Results of Simulations and Experiments

-Next, at the start of the 12th DSP, approximately 12.6 s, the robot stepped on the 2 cm object.
-To alleviate the CP errors caused by object disturbance, the desired ZMP was generated up to the constraint in both the x- and y-directions.
-Additionally, $\Delta f_{y,1}$ of -7.6 cm was generated at approximately 13.1 s and $\Delta f_{x,1}$ of -12.2 cm was also generated at 13.4 s.
-Notably, the large CP error in the y-direction led to a maximal x-axis centroidal moment, $\tau^{des}_x$, of 15 Nm.
-In conclusion, the robot was able to overcome disturbances by adjusting step position and time to a greater extent than in the second stepping case, while also implementing centroidal moment control.
+{Next, at the start of the 12th DSP, approximately 12.6 s, the robot stepped on the 2 cm object.
+To alleviate the CP errors, the desired ZMP was generated up to the constraint in both the x- and y-directions.
+Additionally, $\Delta f_{y,1}$ of -7.0 cm was generated at approximately 13.2 s and $\Delta f_{x,1}$ of -11.2 cm was also generated at 13.5 s.
+Notably, the large CP error in the y-direction led to a centroidal moment $\tau^{des}_x$ of 15 Nm.
+The robot was able to overcome disturbances by adjusting footstep position and step time to a greater extent than in the second disturbance response, while also implementing CAM control.}

-Finally, at the start of the 15th DSP, approximately 15.2 s, the robot stepped on the thickest object of 2.5 cm among the objects.
-The desired ZMP in the x- and y-direction were generated in two steps up to each ZMP constraint compared to the third balancing case. $\Delta f_{y,1}$ was generated up to 8.6 cm at approximately 15.7 s, and $\Delta f_{x,1}$ was generated up to -11.9 cm at approximately 16.1 s.
-The centroidal moment in the x-direction was also generated up to the constraint due to a significant disturbance.
-With footstep position adjustment, step time was also reduced by up to 0.7 s, allowing the robot to overcome the disturbance.
-On the other hand, only a small amount of the centroidal moment, $\tau^{des}_y$, in the y-direction was generated.
+{Finally, at the start of the 15th DSP, approximately 15.3 s, the robot stepped on the thickest object of 2.5 cm.
+Due to the large disturbance, the desired ZMP in the x- and y-directions was generated up to each ZMP constraint in three steps. $\Delta f_{y,1}$ of 7.5 cm was generated at approximately 15.9 s, and $\Delta f_{x,1}$ was generated up to -11.4 cm at approximately 16.2 s.
+The centroidal moment $\tau^{des}_x$ in the x-direction was also generated up to the constraint.
+With footstep position adjustment, step time was also reduced by up to 0.46 s, allowing the robot to overcome the disturbance.
+In the x-direction, due to the larger range of ZMP control and footstep adjustments compared to the y-direction, only a small amount of centroidal moment $\tau^{des}_y$ was generated in overcoming all objects.}

-In conclusion, this simulation showed that appropriate strategies were executed to mitigate disturbances of various magnitudes caused by uneven terrain, and the graph data provided clear evidence of the effectiveness of these strategies.
+In conclusion, this simulation showed that appropriate strategies were executed to mitigate disturbances of various magnitudes caused by uneven terrain.

-\subsection{Simulation to Evaluate Balancing Performance based on the Different Combinations of Each Balance Strategy}
+\subsection{{Simulation to Evaluate Balancing Performance based on the Different Combinations of Each Balance Strategy}}